vs4vijay/SpaceNow-API/README.md

 ## Development

+### Create a new Model

+1. Generate the migration file and model using Sequelize CLI:

-sequelize model:generate --name user --attributes name:string,uuid:uuid,isActive:boolean,deletedAt:boolean
+`sequelize model:generate --name user --attributes name:string,uuid:uuid,isActive:boolean,deletedAt:boolean`

+2. Modify the generated model.js file to make it compatible with classes ES6

+3. Run the migration to make changes:

-sequelize --env local db:migrate
+`sequelize --env local db:migrate`